pubkey/rxdb/docs-src/docs/rx-server-scaling.md

 ### Single Datastore with multiple branches
 Thke most common way to use multiple servers with RxDB is to split up the server into a tree with a root "datastore" and multiple "branches".
 The datastore contains the persisted data and only servers as a replication endpoint for the branches.
 The branches themself will replicate data to and from the datastore and server requests to the end users.
-This is mostly usefull on read-heavy applications because reads will directly run on the branches without ever reaching the main datastore and you can always add more branches to **scale up**.
+This is mostly useful on read-heavy applications because reads will directly run on the branches without ever reaching the main datastore and you can always add more branches to **scale up**.
 Even adding additional layers of "datastores" is possible so the tree can grow (or shrink) with the demand.

 <p align="center">
   <img src="./files/server-scaling-tree.png" alt="Server Scaling Tree" width="320" class="img-padding" />